-Cereals were almost certainly the basis of Austronesian subsistence on Taiwan (e.g. Bellwood 2004), but during their expansion they switched to vegeculture.
-Since this is unlikely to have been a consequence of contact with Negrito foragers, one possibility is that Austroasiatic speakers were previously resident in insular SE Asia (Blench 2011).
+Cereals were almost certainly the basis of Austronesian subsistence on Taiwan (e.g., Bellwood 2004), but during their expansion Austronesian speakers switched to vegeculture.
+Since this is unlikely to have been a consequence of contact with Negrito foragers, one possibility is that Austroasiatic speakers were previously resident in insular SE Asia (Blench 2011a).
 In this model, taro and other elements of vegeculture had spread east from the mainland, and the expanding Austronesians adopted it from the Austroasiatic speakers whom they subsequently assimilated, but not before borrowing their term for the plant.
 Cultivated taro would have been carried back to Taiwan apparently via a language where the form did not include a final fricative.
 Indeed initial fricatives (s-) and lateral fricatives (l-) in some Formosan languages point strongly to an Austroasiatic source.
-The mixed vocabulary in Philippines languages (e.g. Table 10) presumably indicate taro was introduced multiple times from different regions, and that names were also transferred from indigenous wild Colocasias.
+The mixed vocabulary in Philippines languages (e.g., Table 10) presumably indicates that taro was introduced multiple times from different regions, and that names were also transferred from indigenous wild taros (cf. Matthews et al. this volume).

-Evidence for the diffusion of this term to the north and west is limited, but nonetheless, Matisoff (2003:173) proffers \sr(y)a as proto-Tibeto-Burman for 'yam/potato' and \grwa for taro.
+Evidence for the diffusion of cognates to the north and west is limited, but nonetheless, Matisoff (2003: 173) proffers \sr(y)a as proto-Tibeto-Burman for 'yam/potato' and \grwa for taro.
 Table 9 compiles vernacular names for 'taro' in Tibeto-Burman languages; it is very hard to see how these support such a reconstructed form.
-Such occurrences as there are undoubtedly reflect borrowing from Austroasiatic.
+The few known occurrences undoubtedly reflect borrowing from Austroasiatic.